donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 Break into our country violating the Eight Commandment, getting on welfare and new cars through our NGO's and non-profits with section 8 vouchers for free housing, walmart cards, cash vouchers.
 With money for homes in California.

+> This has been going on for 40 years.
+Biden just showed all of us the truth, By making it evident not hidden.

 Then they take our jobs,"by force and fear", making us homeless.

 Drugging and killing us in violation of the 6th Commandment.